Platforms, technical facilities, infrastructure, and services

 - Evolutionary Cytogenomics Platform (CytoEvol) which enables the analysis of the structure and content of karyotypes, chromosomes, and chromatin.

-- Molecular Biodiversity Platform which is dedicated to analyzing biological diversity through the study of genetic, transcriptomic, and epigenetic variation in various non-model organisms (animals, plants, fungi, microbes).
+- Molecular Biodiversity Research Group which is dedicated to analyzing biological diversity through the study of genetic, transcriptomic, and epigenetic variation in a variety of non-model organisms (animals, plants, fungi, and microbes).

-- Functional Analysis and Genome Editing Platform (AFEG) whose mission is to provide plant science communities with the environment and tools needed to conduct studies on Mediterranean and tropical species that elucidate gene function.
+- Functional Analysis and Genome Editing Platform (AFEG) whose mission is to provide plant science communities with the environment and tools needed to conduct studies on Mediterranean and tropical species aimed at elucidating gene function.

-- Molecular Cytogenetics Platform which aim to study genome architecture at the chromosomal level and to analyze chromosomal pairings.
+- Molecular Cytogenetics Platform which aim to study the architecture of genomes at the chromosomal level and to analyze chromosomal pairings.

-- Genomics, Molecular Ecology, and Experimental Evolution Platform (GEMEX) which enables the development and provision of tools and techniques in molecular biology, genomics, bioinformatics, and microbiology.
+- Genomics, Molecular Ecology, and Experimental Evolution Platform (GEMEX) which facilitates the development and provision of tools and techniques in molecular biology, genomics, bioinformatics, and microbiology.

 - Epigenomic and Environmental Platform (P2E) which offers the ability to conduct molecular biology experiments (“wet-bench”) and analyze data from high-throughput sequencing approaches (“dry-bench”) in the fields of epigenetics, epigenomics, and population epigenetics.